A Full Guide To Type 2C Hair: Tips & Product Recs

 Love Curl Mask

 The 2c hair type is a beautiful matrimony between curly and wavy hair.
 While it may not technically fall into the "curly" category, caring for it like you would for curls is a must.
 Remember not to overwash your hair, use a nourishing curl cream, and ask your stylist for a cut that complements your wave.
 Not sure if you're more of a wavy or curly hair type?
 This guide will help you know for sure.
+Then you can check out our favorite products for curly hair.

 Hannah Frye is the Assistant Beauty Editor at mindbodygreen.
 She has a B.S. in journalism and a minor in women’s, gender, and queer studies from California Polytechnic State University, San Luis Obispo.
 Hannah has written across lifestyle sections including health, wellness, sustainability, personal development, and more.
 She previously interned for Almost 30, a top-rated health and wellness podcast.
 In her current role, Hannah reports on the latest beauty trends, holistic skincare approaches, must-have makeup products, and inclusivity in the beauty industry.
 She currently lives in New York City.